Basic Requirements for Internet Courses

 Students must file a Diploma Application for the semester of graduation, even if a previous Diploma Application was submitted.
 Degree candidates are requested to attend commencement for the awarding of degrees.
-Diplomas will not be released until all degree requirements have been satisfied, including submission of copies of the thesis or dissertation and payment of fees.
+Diplomas will not be released until all degree requirements have been satisfied, including submission of copies of the written works (thesis, dissertation, or creative component) and payment of fees.

 All permanent records are stored in the Office of Student Affairs.
 Requests for grades, transcripts, and diplomas should be made to that office.

-The M.S. candidate is required to complete a creative activity (research project or other scholarly investigation depending on the student’s track) as part of degree requirements.
-The student will present the research in a public forum that includes a question-and-answer session.
-Distance-learning students in non-thesis options may present the research via videoconferencing.
+The M.S.
+Forensic Sciences candidate is required to complete a creative activity (research project or other scholarly investigation depending on the student’s track) as part of degree requirements.
+The student will communicate their findings in a public forum that includes a question-and-answer session.
+Distance-learning students in non-thesis options may communicate with peers and the public via videoconferencing.
 Thesis students will also defend the research in a private session before the advisory committee.
 The timing and format will be established by the faculty advisor in cooperation with the advisory committee.
 [Due to the sensitive nature of investigations performed by AEI students, presentations may be made to the student’s advisory committee and peers only.]

 All requirements must be completed within seven years after admission to the M.S. program.
 Students in the M.S./Thesis program should plan to spend at least two semesters conducting research on campus.
 Students in the Non-Thesis options may complete the program without relocating to the Tulsa area.

 With the approval of the Program Director, the applicant may receive up to nine hours of credit for courses taken in another graduate program or within the Graduate Program in Forensic Sciences under Non-Degree Seeking Graduate Student status.
 Transfer courses taken more than 10 years before granting of the degree will not count toward the diploma.